yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 in [Jon Skeet](http://stackoverflow.com/users/22656/jon-skeet)'s resume, because he definitely knows the entire Java world, and the market has recognized that.
-But if you're a programmer with just three years of experience, how can you "know Java"?
+But if you're a programmer with just three years of experience, how can you "know Java?"
 You barely know a few hundred classes from it.
 That's why it's better to state specifically which parts of Java you definitely know.
 Like I said, be as low-level and specific in your skills as possible.